hannobraun/playground/2025-08-02_language-design/README.md

   rec
 ```

-Here we have a block, in which we make some assignments.
+Here we have a block, in which we create some bindings.
 Then we pass that to another intrinsic function, `rec`.
 It applies the block, just like `apply`.
 But it doesn't put the block's result on the stack.

 Instead, it takes all the bindings in the block, uses those as the fields of a new record, then puts that record on the stack.